TransfuseLabs/transfuse-bridge/README.md

 ### Step 4: Run the validator
 ```
-docker compose -p ionize up -d
+docker compose -p transfuse up -d
 ```
 **Note: It takes some time to syc up on both networks.
 You can monitor progress by accessing your docker container logs.**

-Once syncing is complete on Stellar and Ethereum networks, You can access the Ionize service via:
+Once syncing is complete on Stellar and Ethereum networks, You can access the transfuse service via:

 - REST API endpoints:
     - GET status: `http://localhost:8080/status`